 You are required to register with Student Services so that your support can be carried out and we can ensure your needs are being met.
 For exam accommodations you must register with Student Services before October 31st for December exams and February 28th for April exams.
 Failure to do so may result in Student Services being unable to provide your exam accommodations.

 The Student Services team all offer a non-judgemental, friendly and open service.
 You are welcome to meet with any of the Student Services team who will listen and, if required, offer advice and guidance.
-All are trained in Mental Health First Aid and can be considered your first point of call at the BISC should you have any concerns.
 If you require professional counselling this can be arranged through the Student Services Department.

 Do not assume your medication will be available in the UK.
-Due to licensing differences, Please contact the Herstmonceux Health Centre before arriving in the UK. (+44 1323 833535) Before arriving at the BISC you must have made the necessary arrangements for continuing the treatment that you require.
+Due to licensing differences, Please contact the Herstmonceux Health Centre before arriving in the UK. (+44 1323 833535).
+Before arriving at the BISC you must have made the necessary arrangements for continuing the treatment that you require.
+Please ensure you carry prescriptions with your medication when going through customs.

 The Student Services Manager and Academic Director ensure your teaching and exam accommodations are met.
 It is your responsibility to make sure that all the necessary paperwork has been provided to the Student Services Manager prior to or on arrival at the Castle so that these accommodations can be put in place for the start of the semester.